hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Copy Number File

-The copy number file `TUMOR.purple.cnv` contains contiguous, copy number segments of the tumor sample:
+The copy number file `TUMOR.purple.cnv` contains the copy number information over contiguous segments of the tumor sample:

 Column  | Example Value | Description
 ---|---|---
-Chromosome  | 1 | Segment chromosome
+Chromosome  | 1 | Chromosome of copy number segment
-Start  | 1 | Segment start
-End  | 87337011 | Segment end
-CopyNumber  | 2.8189 | Copy number of the segment
+Start  | 1 | Start base of copy number segment
-BafCount  | 4464 | Count of AMBER baf points covered by this segment ObservedBAF  | 0.7094 | Combined reference and tumor BAF ActualBAF  | 0.7124 | Tumor BAF after adjusting for purity and ploidy SegmentStartSupport  | TELOMERE | Reason segment was created.
+End  | 87337011 | End base of copy number segment CopyNumber  | 2.8189 | Fitted absolute copy number of region adjusted for purity and ploidy BafCount  | 4464 | Count of AMBER baf points covered by this segment ObservedBAF  | 0.7094 | Combined reference and tumor BAF **un**adjusted for purity and ploidy BAF  | 0.7124 | Tumor BAF after adjusted for purity and ploidy SegmentStartSupport  | TELOMERE | Reason segment was created.
 Can be CENTROMERE, TELOMERE, a SV type, or NONE.
 SegmentEndSupport  | BND | Reason segment ended.
 Will match SegmentStartSupport of following segment.
 Method | BAF_WEIGHTED | Method used to determine copy number.
 One of BAF_WEIGHTED, STRUCTURAL_VARIANT, LONG_ARM, GERMLINE_AMPLIFICATION